Pushmataha County, Oklahoma: Prehistory and exploration

-The Indian Territory
+Indian Territory

 Pushmataha County's modern origins lie in the Choctaw Nation, during its time as a sovereign nation in the Indian Territory, prior to Oklahoma statehood.

-Political Organization
+Political organization

 The Choctaw territory comprising the modern county was, until statehood in 1907, divided among two of the three administrative districts, or regions, comprising the nation – Pushmataha and Apukshunnubbee.
 Each of these districts was subdivided into counties.
 The modern county fell within Cedar County, Nashoba County and Wade County of the Apukshunnubbee District—today the county's eastern area – and Jack's Fork County and Kiamitia County (Kiamichi County) of the Pushmataha District – today the county's western area.

-The American Civil War
+American Civil War

 During the American Civil War federal troops withdrew from the Indian Territory and the Choctaw Nation allied itself with the Confederate States of America.
 The Choctaw government sent a representative to the Confederate Congress, meeting in the Confederate capital at Richmond, Virginia, and raised battalions of warriors to participate with Confederate troops.

 Peter Pitchlynn, Principal Chief of the Choctaw Nation during the Civil War.

 Although no battles were recorded as occurring within the present-day confines of Pushmataha County, the Battle of Perryville occurred just outside modern-day McAlester and the Battle of Middle Boggy Depot took place outside present-day Atoka.
 Numerous Choctaws left their homes in the present-day county to join the battalions and participated in the Battle of Pea Ridge, in Arkansas, and at the Battle of Honey Springs in the Cherokee Nation, which pitted them against a Unionist faction of Cherokee Indians.

 Contemporary accounts make mention of many refugees streaming through the Kiamichi River valley.
 The war itself finally ended with the surrender of the last Confederate army—Cherokee General Stand Watie's forces, who surrendered at Fort Towson in June 1865, over two months after General Robert E. Lee surrendered the Army of Northern Virginia—and with it any chance of Confederate success.

 Sometime before 1862 a Negro slave, Wallace Willis, composed the Negro spiritual "Swing Low, Sweet Chariot".
 He was then working at Spencer Academy, a Choctaw Nation boarding school located at Spencervile, Indian Territory.
 The site of the academy and old Spencerville was located less than 1,000 yards from the current southern border of Pushmataha County.
 Known as Uncle Wallace, Willis may have resided in Pushmataha County.
 He died in present-day Atoka County and is buried in an unmarked grave.